Eduard Steuermann

 Eduard Steuermann (June 18, 1892, in Sambor, Austria-Hungary – November 11, 1964, in New York City) was an Austrian-born American pianist and composer.

 Steuermann studied piano with Vilém Kurz at the Lemberg Conservatory and Ferruccio Busoni in Berlin, and studied composition with Engelbert Humperdinck and Arnold Schoenberg.
 He played the piano part in the first performance of Schoenberg's Pierrot Lunaire and premiered his Piano Concerto.
 He continued his association with Schoenberg as a pianist for the composer's Society for Private Musical Performances in Vienna, and made an arrangement for piano trio of Schoenberg's Verklärte Nacht.
 He performed in the radio premiere of Schoenberg's "Ode to Napoleon Bonaparte" with the New York Philharmonic under Artur Rodziński on November 26, 1944.
 In 1952, he was awarded the Schoenberg Medal by the International Society for Contemporary Music.
 He taught at the Internationale Ferienkurse für Neue Musik at Darmstadt.

-Steuermann, whose parents were non-practising Jews, emigrated to the United States in 1938 to escape the anti-Semitic policies of Nazi Germany.
+Steuermann, whose parents were non-practising Jews, emigrated to the United States in 1938 to escape the antisemitic policies of Nazi Germany.
 He was famed for his Beethoven recitals of the 1950s and was a distinguished teacher, teaching at the Juilliard School from 1952 to 1964 and the Philadelphia Conservatory of Music from 1948 to 1963.